Baldwin Wallace University: Academics

-Baldwin Wallace offers more than 80 majors, as well as several cooperative and pre-professional programs.
-Evening and weekend programs include 12 majors and 6 certificate programs.
+Baldwin Wallace offers more than 60 majors, as well as several cooperative and pre-professional programs.
 For undergraduate programs, these majors lead to a Bachelor of Arts, Bachelor of Science, Bachelor of Music, or Bachelor of Science in Nursing.
-Beyond this, BW offers 16 master's programs that lead to a Master of Arts in Education or Master of Business Administration.
+Beyond this, BW offers 6 master's programs that lead to a Master of Arts in Education, Master of Accountancy, or Master of Business Administration.
 BW offers programs and some courses online.
-BW has 201 full-time faculty, 80% of whom have doctorates or other terminal degrees.
+80% of Baldwin Wallace faculty members doctorates or other terminal degrees.

 In the 2025 U.S. News & World Report college rankings, Baldwin Wallace University was ranked tenth out of 165 regional master's universities in the Midwest.